 - Audio of sermons and worship videos are posted of each Sunday’s worship later in the week.

-- RADIO and Livestream WORSHIP on Sunday, November 15, will be at 9:00 a.m.
+- RADIO and Livestream WORSHIP every Sunday at 9 a.m.

 - Virtual Text Study (“Manna and Mercy”) on Mondays from 12:00-1:00 p.m. via Zoom.
 Text Study is a time to read and wrestle with the scripture passages for the upcoming Sunday.
 The link to Zoom will be posted on the church calendar.